ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 * sudo firewall-cmd --list-all --zone=trusted
 * sudo firewall-cmd --list-all --zone=work

+NOTE: not all of the zones listed are active

 ### Part 3: IDS, IPS, DiD and Firewalls

 Now, we will work on another lab.
 Before you start, complete the following review questions.